corrievincent/BIOL-3295/Labs/Lab 6/Lab 6 Instructions.md

 genotypes.list = c(0.95,1,1.05)
 ```

-but if mutations have big effect, then the competing genotypes will be more different, and you might consider a simulation like this:
+but if mutations have a big effect, then the competing genotypes will be more different, and you might consider a simulation like this:

 ```
 genotypes.list = c(0.5,1,1.5)